 - Marketing Research.
 Courses in marketing research teach students how to gather and assess data for the purpose of making business strategy decisions.
 Students can expect to learn about both quantitative and qualitative research techniques such as written questionnaires, electronic surveys, and focus groups.

 Reading assignments, situational and statistical problem sets, written papers, and exams are all common for marketing research students.
 In addition, at the master’s degree level, students should be prepared to complete lengthy research papers and projects, as well as give presentations, both individually and as part of a group.
 Depending on the program, students may have to complete an internship and/or a capstone project based on field research to conclude their studies.

 Building a Career

 Graduates with a master’s degree in marketing research are equipped with a strong understanding of consumer culture, marketing strategy, and quantitative analysis.
 Their ability to measure and assess the success of different marketing plans makes them a valuable asset to a variety of different companies across industries.
 These skills qualify them to work as market research analysts, marketing managers, web analysts, search engine optimization specialists, and other related positions.

 Despite cutbacks in some companies due to the economic downturn, there are still many opportunities.
 In fact, according to the U.S. Bureau of Labor Statistics, demand for market research analysts is expected to increase by 41% from 2010 to 2020.
 This is much faster than the average of 14% growth expected for all occupations.
-In 2010, the median annual salary for market research analysts was $60,570.
+The median annual salary for market research analysts was $60,570.
 However, note that these statistics encompass the earnings of professionals in all stages of their careers and may not reflect actual starting salaries.
 A number of factors such as level of experience, education, location, the specific company, and the economic climate can all influence salaries and available job opportunities.